Harsh44-ydv/Mysql/README.md

 * CREATE INDEX - Used to create and retrieve data from the database very quickly

 ## Mysql application
 * CRUD =CRUD is the acronym for CREATE, READ, UPDATE and DELETE.
 These terms describe the four essential operations for creating and managing persistent data elements, mainly in relational and NoSQL databases

 * MySQL provides a set of some basic but most essential operations that will help you to easily interact with the MySQL database and these operations are known as CRUD operations
-*

   <img src="https://www.atatus.com/glossary/content/images/2021/07/CRUD.jpeg" width="400" height="300">

 * In such apps, users must be able to create data, have access to the data in the UI by reading the data, update or edit the data, and delete the data.

 ### Creating database & tables
   * Datatypes
   * Primary & foregin keys
   * Constraints
   *
 ### Mysql commands
   * create
   * Insert
   * Update
-  * Backup
   * Delete
   * Alter
-  * Drop

   ## Creating tabel

 The CREATE TABLE statement is used to create a new table in a database
 * Syntax

   CREATE TABLE table_name